Common practices to make your gem users’ and other developers’ lives easier.

 - Version 2.3.0 — More new features (but still backwards compatible).

 - Version 3.0.0 — Reworked the interface.
 Code written to version 2.x might not work.

 You want to use a gem, and you’ve determined that version 2.2.0 works with

 Gemfile from Bundler) might look like:

 # gemspec spec.add_runtime_dependency 'library', '>= 2.2.0' # bundler gem 'library', '>= 2.2.0'

 This is an “optimistic” version constraint.
-It’s saying that all changes from 2.x on will work with my software, but for version 3.0.0 this will not be true.
+It’s saying that all versions greater than or equal to 2.2.0 will work with your software.

-The alternative here is to be “pessimistic”.
-This explicitly excludes the version that might break your code.
+However, you might know that 3.0 introduces a breaking change and is no longer compatible.
+The way to designate this is to be “pessimistic”.
+This explicitly excludes the versions that might break your code:

 # gemspec spec.add_runtime_dependency 'library', ['>= 2.2.0', '< 3.0'] # bundler gem 'library', '>= 2.2.0', '< 3.0'